Open scientific data: Policy implementations (2010-…)

+In 2022, the French Open Science Monitor started to publish an experimental survey of research data publications from text mining tools.
+Retrospective analysis showed that the rate of publications mentioning sharing of their associated has nearly doubled in 10 years, from 13% (in 2013) to 22% (in 2021).

 By the end of the 2010s, open data policy are well supported by scientific communities.
 Two large surveys commissioned by the European Commission in 2016 and 2018 find a commonly perceived benefit: "74% of researchers say that having access to other data would benefit them" Yet, more qualitative observations gathered in the same investigation also showed that "what scientists proclaim ideally, versus what they actually practice, reveals a more ambiguous situation."

 Diffusion of scientific data

 Publication and edition

 Until the 2010s, the publication of scientific data referred mostly to "the release of datasets associated with an individual journal article" This release is documented by a Data Accessibility Statement or DAS.
 Several typologies or data accessibility statements have been proposed.
 In 2021, Colavizza et al. identified three categories or levels of access: